-Runoff has been about 60 percent of average statewide so far this season, which is the same as last year.
-April runoff was about 65 percent of average.
-Estimated runoff of the eight major rivers of the Sacramento and San Joaquin River regions during April was 2.4 million acre-feet.
+Statewide precipitation during the month of April 2011 was 70 percent of average.
+Runoff has been nearly 130 percent of average so far this season, much higher than the 75 percent reported one year ago.
+April runoff was about 165 percent of average.
+Estimated runoff of the eight major rivers of the Sacramento and San Joaquin River regions during April was 5.3 million acre-feet.